 Our core products—bananas, pineapples, and melons—are sold around the world.
-Our global network of operations includes more than 16 sourcing countries in the Americas and Africa, 29 ports of loading and 69 ports of discharge, and 23 distribution and ripening centres.
-Fyffes owns 13 farms in Latin America and has partnerships with over 2,000 suppliers.
+Our global network of operations includes more than 16 sourcing countries in the Americas and Africa, 19 ports of loading and 30 ports of discharge, and 18 distribution and ripening centres.
+Fyffes sources from 15 countries, 12 in Latin America and three in Africa.
+We own 13 farms in Latin America and have partnerships with over 2,000 suppliers.

 Our Policies in Relation to Slavery and Human Trafficking